odayakanaasa/iet/src/posts/hello-internet.md

   - Demo Alerts is an SMS tool to share if, when and where demolitions are planned to occur near an address you care about and lead safe health tips
 - [zoom-nineteen](https://github.com/CityOfDetroit/zoom-nineteen)
   - This map breaks a lot of design rules and came together too quickly, but keeps reminding us that departments are eager to layer *all* the data and visualize City programs block-by-block, or affectionately at `{ 'zoom': 19 }`

+Something we didn't do so well in our first year was share what we built and how we did it beyond our close colleagues and Github READMEs, but this website and blog are our resolution to change that.

 ### How we work today